 - Next roll the dough out.
 Sprinkle the work surface with a light covering of flour.
 Lightly roll the dough out using a rolling pin or your hands to a 1 inch round.
 Using a cutter (I use an 8cm cutter for large scones) dipped in flour, cut out rounds and place quite close together on the baking tray.
 Don’t twist the cutter when pressing down, it could make the scones uneven.

 - Gently bring the remaining dough scraps together, but don't knead the dough.
 I just "push" the scraps of dough together with my hands.
 Cut out rounds until all the dough is used up.
 These scones will be slightly tougher than the first round, but will still taste good.
+If you have time, let the unbaked scones sit on the baking tray for 10-15 minutes.

 - Brush the scones with egg wash if using, taking care not to let the egg run down the sides of the scones.
 Bake the scones for 12 minutes or until golden and risen.
 I always leave the scones on the baking tray and cover with a tea towel for about 10-15 minutes so they steam together (this will keep the scones nice and soft.)